DHBW-TINF24F/Team5-management-and-docs/PROJECT/software-requirements-specification.md

 Users interact with project Bisasam's extension on all views.
 Some extensions affect the repository configuration view and the catalog selection view.
 The product view, responsible for listing all products, and the product detail view are part of project Bisasam's extensions.
-These changes do not affect Mnestix' UI principles.
+These changes keep all extisting Mnestix' UI principles.

 These changes follow Mnestix’s existing design principles.
 All affected elements are configurable and/or selectable by the user.

 #### Operations

-Project Bisasam does not change administration behaviour.
+Project Bisasam shall maintain the existing administration behaviour.
 Some new features add additional log messages to provide information.
 These log messages are not specified and will only be added if necessarily need for development or administration.